About

 2. Clay, the Heart of Our School: We love clay and honour its many forms.

 3. Fire's Creativity: We respect the immense power and significance of fire.
-Our kiln is designed to provide a long and natural pathway for fire.
-Fire randomly changes each piece of pottery, creating colours, textures and outcomes unique to each work.
+Our kiln is a creative tool that provides unique outcomes.

 4. A Thriving Community: Our community is the centre of our school.
 We celebrate different types of knowledge and ways of thinking.

 5. Natural Materials: Each season we change the clays we use, incorporating natural stoneware and porcelain clays.
-For glazes we use materials such as feldspar and wood ash.
 Our kiln is made from bricks and fired using pine and windfall.
-The wood firing process naturally glazes pots.

 6. Honouring The Past, For the New: Our emphasis on kick-wheels and wood-firing connects us to time-honoured traditions which we acknowledge.
 We believe that new ways of thinking about clay and fire emerge through an active dialogue with the past, present and future.